Halloween is a dream for kids, but it can be a nightmare for parents. Is there such a thing as healthy Halloween treats?

 Here are some ideas to help you eliminate the magnetic draw of Halloween candy while minimizing the emotional trauma of trashing it:

-The Freezer Goblin.
 “He” eats the candy (placed in the freezer in a freezer bag), keeping it fresh.
 Both “out of sight” and inconvenient, storing candy in the freezer can reduce consumption, while saving it for other activities throughout the year.
+(I do this every year.)

 Whatever you decide, you don’t have to live with the ghostly temptation of Halloween treats forever.